ahawker/ahawker-probot/README.md

 * PRIVATE_KEY - PEM file data for the GitHub integration.
 * SENTRY_DSN - (Optional) If you wish to have this probot instance report exceptions to [Sentry](https://sentry.io)

+## App Configuration

+A number of probot apps can be configured using the [probot-config](https://github.com/probot/probot-config) extension.
+For these, the base config files are located in the [ahawker-probot-config](https://github.com/ahawker/ahawker-probot-config) repository.

 ## Apps

 Depending on what apps are configured, this app integration will require a differing set of permissions.
 This following is a list